openframeworks/ofBook/chapters/memory/chapter.md

 }
 ```

-**[BD: Changed `pos_x` to `posX` to stick with camelCase standards]**

-These kind of variables are called `instance variables` because every instance or object of our class will get a copy of it.
+These kind of variables are called `instance variables` because every instance or object of our class will get its own copy of these variables.
 The way they behave is more or less the same as the stack variables created in functions.
-They exist for the duration of the {} in which they were defined, in this case the {} of the object to which they belong.
+They exist for the duration of the `{}` in which they were defined, in this case the `{}` of the Ball class to which they belong.

-These variables can be accessed from anywhere in the class.
-When we need to have data that is accessible from any function in an instance (object) of this class we create it like this.
+~~These variables can be accessed from anywhere in the class.
+When we need to have data that is accessible from any function in an instance (object) of this class we create it like this.~~ **[BD: Is there a missing code block here?]**

-The memory in the stack is limited, the exact size, depends on the architecture of our computer, the operating system and even the compiler we are using.
-In some systems it can even be changed during the runtime of the application, but most of the time we won't reach that limit.
+The memory in the stack is limited.
+The exact size depends on the architecture of our computer, the operating system and even the compiler we are using.
+In some systems the stack list can be changed during the runtime of the application, but most of the time we won't reach that limit.

 Even if we create all of our variables in the stack, usually the objects that consume most memory, like for example a vector or an ofPixels, will automatically create most of the memory that they use internally in the heap.
 The heap is limited only by the amount of memory available in the computer so we don't need to worry about it.